har-in-air/FPGA_STEREO_CROSSOVER/README.md

 * FPGA audio processing modules are clocked by the external MCK.
 Slave SPI interface and coefficient loader modules use the on-board system clock.
-* Implemented in VHDL on Altera Cyclone IV EP4CE6E22 (WaveShare Cyclone CoreEP4CE6 board), and in Verilog on Anlogic EG4S20BG256 (Sipeed Tang Primer board).
+* Implemented in VHDL on Altera Cyclone IV EP4CE6E22 (WaveShare Cyclone CoreEP4CE6 board)
+* Implemented in Verilog on Anlogic EG4S20BG256 (Sipeed Tang Primer board).
 * Data samples are max 24bits.
 The I2S receiver can handle 16/16 and 24/32 bit packaging.
 * Filter coefficients are 40bit, using 4.36 format.
 This gives us some headroom for equalization, and I want to be able to use the crossover filters at lower Fc/Fs values, e.g. for a sub-woofer crossover at ~300Hz.